Sudipta-Sen/Coding/CheatSheets/JavaBasics.md

 ### What is Java?
 - Java is a high-level, object-oriented programming language developed by **Sun Microsystems** (now owned by Oracle).
-- Designed to be platform-independent and secure.
+- Designed to be platform-independent, secure and portable.

 ### WORA (Write Once, Run Anywhere)
-- ORA is Java’s core philosophy.
+- WORA is Java’s core philosophy.
 Write the code once, and run it on Windows, Mac, Linux, or any other OS with a JVM.
 - Java programs are **compiled into bytecode** (not machine code).
 - This bytecode can run **on any platform** that has a compatible **Java Virtual Machine (JVM)**.